Hopf-Galois module structure of degree p extensions of p-adic fields: Typical degree extensions

 \section{Typical degree $p$ extensions}

 Following Elder \cite{elder2018}, we will say that a degree $p$ extension of $p$-adic fields $L/K$ is typical if it is not generated by a $p$-th root of a uniformizer $\pi_K$.
-In this case, the ramification jump $t$ of $\widetilde{L}/K$ satisfies $1\leq t<\frac{rpe}{p-1}$.
+In this case, the ramification jump $\ell$ of $L/K$ satisfies $0<\ell<\frac{pe}{p-1}$.
+Equivalently, $a\neq0$, where $a$ is the residue class of $\ell$ mod $p$.
 For this class of extensions, Elder provided a description which we recall (and translate to our notation) for later use.